kismetwireless/kismet-docs/howto/deb_repos.md

 permalink: /docs/howto/repos_deb/
 toc: true
 ---
 There are automatically-built repositories for Kismet on common Deb-based distributions (Ubuntu and Kali, currently).

-Here's the quickest way to get started using them.
+These repositories contain the latest Kismet versions, which may not be available in the standard repositories for your distribution; distributions typically pick up new releases at relatively long intervals, and will not include git or beta versions in the official packages.

 ## Remove any installed Kismet
 You will need to remove any installed Kismet code.